cortylal/Dataiku_US_census_analysis/README.md

 *	Active (20-60)
 *	Senior (>60)
 People in the “active” category seem to earn the most.

 ![Age vs Income](/img/age_vs_income.png)

-2. It is interesting to see the class repartition depending on the sex: apparently, men tend to earn more than women.
+* It is interesting to see the class repartition depending on the sex: apparently, men tend to earn more than women.

 ![Sex vs Income](/img/sex_vs_income.png)

-3. Working in the private sector looks like the most lucrative option.
+* Working in the private sector looks like the most lucrative option.

 IMAGE

-4. Unsurprisingly, the more you work, the more you earn.
+* Unsurprisingly, the more you work, the more you earn.
 That seems to be one of the most important criteria as we can clearly see the large dominance of people winning more than 50k in the group of those working more than 45 weeks per year.

 ![Weeks worked vs Income](/img/weeks_worked_vs_income.png)

-5. Education seems to correlate with high salary.
+* Education seems to correlate with high salary.

 IMAGE

-6. An individual’s “race” also seems to have an impact on his annual savings, although it must more likely be the indirect consequence of education and social status.
+* An individual’s “race” also seems to have an impact on his annual savings, although it must more likely be the indirect consequence of education and social status.

 IMAGE

-This step was in my opinion crucial to producing a good analysis, because studying a dataset will make more sense if you actually know what you’re looking at.
+All of these steps were in my opinion crucial to producing a good analysis, because studying a dataset will make more sense if you actually know what you’re looking at.
 From this quick statistical analysis, we can observe that the best way to earn more than $50,000 per year seems to be a white married male in his 40s, working 52 weeks per year in the private sector, with a good level of education and a “joint both under 65” tax filler status.

 ## Predictive model